Syracuse University: Expansion

-Coeducation at Syracuse traced its roots to the early days of Genesee College where educators and students like Frances Willard and Belva Lockwood were heavily influenced by the Women's movement in nearby Seneca Falls, NY.
+Coeducation at Syracuse traced its roots to the early days of Genesee College where educators and students like Frances Willard and Belva Lockwood were heavily influenced by the Women's movement in nearby Seneca Falls, New York.
 However, the progressive "co-ed" policies practiced at Genesee would soon find controversy at the new university in Syracuse.
 Colleges and universities admitted few women students in the 1870s.
 Administrators and faculty argued women had inferior minds and could not master mathematics and the classics.
-Dr. Erastus Otis Haven, Syracuse University chancellor and former president of the University of Michigan and Northwestern University, maintained that women should receive the advantages of higher education.
+Erastus Otis Haven, Syracuse University chancellor and former president of the University of Michigan and Northwestern University, maintained that women should receive the advantages of higher education.
 He enrolled his daughter Frances at Syracuse, where she joined the other newly admitted female students in founding the Gamma Phi Beta sorority.
 The inclusion of women in the early days of the university led to the proliferation of various women's clubs and societies.
 Frank Smalley, a Syracuse professor coined the term "sorority" specifically for Gamma Phi Beta.

 In the late 1880s, the university engaged in a rapid building spree.
-Holden Observatory (1887) was followed by two Romanesque Revival buildings – von Ranke Library (1889), now Tolley Humanities Building, and Crouse College (1889).
+Holden Observatory (1887) was followed by two Romanesque Revival buildings – Von Ranke Library (1889), now Tolley Humanities Building, and Crouse College (1889).
 Together with the Hall of Languages, these first buildings formed the basis for the "Old Row," a grouping which, along with its companion Lawn, established one of Syracuse's most enduring images.
 The emphatically linear organization of these buildings along the brow of the hill follows a tradition of American campus planning which dates to the construction of the "Yale Row" in the 1790s.
 At Syracuse, "The Old Row" continued to provide the framework for growth well into the twentieth century.

-From its founding until through the early 1920s, the university grew rapidly.
-It offered programs in the physical sciences and modern languages, and in 1873, Syracuse added one of the first architecture programs in the U.S. It was also the first institution to grant a Bachelor of Fine Arts (BFA) degree in the United States.
+From its founding until the early 1920s, the university grew rapidly.
+It offered programs in the physical sciences and modern languages and, in 1873, added one of the first architecture programs in the U.S. It was also the first institution to grant a Bachelor of Fine Arts (BFA) degree in the United States.
 In 1874, Syracuse created the nation's first bachelor of fine arts degree.
 In 1876, the school offered its first post-graduate courses in the College of Arts and Sciences.
 SU created its first doctoral program in 1911.
 In 1919, Syracuse added its business school which contains multiple MBA programs.
 SU's school of journalism, now the S.I.
 Newhouse School of Public Communications, was established at Syracuse in 1934.